This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 may be put into your mouth or nose.
 It goes down into your windpipe to help keep your airway open and help you breathe.
 It may be hooked to a ventilator (breathing machine), and you may get extra oxygen through your ET tube.
 You will not be able to talk while the ET tube is in place.

-It is important that you get good nutrition when you have cancer.
+It is important that you get good nutrition.
 Eat a variety of healthy foods.
 Eating healthy foods may help you feel better and have more energy.
 If you have trouble swallowing, you may be given foods that are soft or in liquid form.
 Ask your healthcare provider about any extra nutrition you may need, such as nutrition shakes or vitamins.
-Tell your provider if you have problems eating, or if you are getting sick to your stomach.
+Tell your provider if you have problems eating, or if you are getting nauseated.

 - Antibiotics help treat or prevent an infection caused by bacteria.